kevinreber/mastermind/README.md

 * ### Home Screen

-    * Each difficulty displays a different amount of numbers in the game keyboard and the amount of time players have to make an attempt. [see difficulty levels](#difficulty)
+    * Each difficulty displays different numbers in the game keyboard and the amount of time players have to make an attempt.
+[See difficulty levels](#difficulty)
     * Home screen listens for user to select difficulty then calls ```function selectDifficulty(e)```
     * When user selects difficulty, that information is taken from &nbsp;```gameDifficulty```&nbsp; and stored into a global variable &nbsp; ```let selectedDifficulty;```
     ```
     const gameDifficulty = {           //Settings for game difficulty
             easy: {
                 keyboardMax: 5,
-                timer: 10
+                timer: 15
             },
             medium: {
                 keyboardMax: 7,
-                timer: 7
+                timer: 10
             },
             hard: {
                 keyboardMax: 9,